-Purim is a feast that vividly reveals image of our Savior.
+Purim is a feast that vividly reveals an image of our Savior.
 Actually, the events described in the book of Esther can be considered as two Purims.

 The first feast took place in the month of Sivan when a new decree of the king was issued.
-Because of this feast, God's people were given the power and right to arm themselves and take a stand against those who wanted to destroy them.
+Because of this feast, God's people have given the power and right to arm themselves and take a stand against those who wanted to destroy them.

 In fact, at that time, nothing was changed outwardly.
 However, the victory had already been gained on God's level.
 God's people rejoiced, exalted and triumphed, realizing that God had already done everything.
 The second, final Purim took place in the month of Adar when the Jewish problem was supposed to be finally solved.